klausbrunner/solarpositioning/README.md

 ### Is the code thread-safe?

 Yes.
 None of the classes hold any mutable shared state.
-As the calculation is obviously CPU-bound, explicit multithreading does make sense whenever a lot of positions need to be calculated.